vokac/iam-website/content/en/docs/reference/configuration/_index.md

 IAM_X509_TRUST_ANCHORS_REFRESH=14400

 # Use forwarded headers from reverse proxy.
 Set this to native when deploying the
-# service behind a reverse proxy.
+# service behind a reverse proxy
 IAM_FORWARD_HEADERS_STRATEGY=none

 ## Tomcat embedded container settings